michaelmarty/UniDec/readme.md

 v.5.2.0

 Improvements to matching speed and API.
 Added right click option to send item from oligomer list to common matches list.
+Added a bunch of glycans and stuff to the common masses table.

+Improvements to MetaUniDec.
+Create a merged template rather than just using the first spectrum.
+Improvements to speed by keeping file open for the whole session.
+Reduction in print outputs.

+Improvements to Imaging viewer, including bug fixes.

 Added ability to calculate consecutive differences in peak masses.

 Added continuous plot button for UCD m/z vs. mass.
 Also, fixed bug to improve plotting.

 Improved copy/paste from peak list.

+Added ability to read text file exported from Chromeleon that have a bunch of commas in the numbers.

 Added mzXML support courtesy of pyteomics (please cite: Goloborodko, A.A.; Levitsky, L.I.; Ivanov, M.V.; and Gorshkov, M.V.
 (2013) “Pyteomics - a Python Framework for Exploratory Data Analysis and Rapid Software Prototyping in Proteomics”, Journal of The American Society for Mass Spectrometry, 24(2), 301–304.
 DOI: 10.1007/s13361-012-0516-6 and Levitsky, L.I.; Klein, J.; Ivanov, M.V.; and Gorshkov, M.V.
 (2018) “Pyteomics 4.0: five years of development of a Python proteomics framework”, Journal of Proteome Research.
 DOI: 10.1021/acs.jproteome.8b00717)